 What is Vitamin B12?

 Vitamin B12 is an essential vitamin that your body needs to function properly.
 To be specific, your brain, blood cells, nerves, etc. need B12 for proper development.
 Usually, B12 is found in fish, meat, and dairy products.
 Or scientists can make it in a lab.
+In addition, vitamin B12 helps with Athletic Performance.

 What happens when your Vitamin B12 is low?